trixi-framework/TrixiBottomTopography.jl/docs/src/trixi_jl_examples.md

 ode = semidiscretize(semi, tspan)
 ```
 The ordinary differential equations object `ode` is solved by the function `sol`
-which is part of the `OrdinaryDiffEq` package.
+which is part of the OrdinaryDiffEq.jl package.
 Here the time stepping method can
-be specified (in this case, `RDPK3SpFSAL49()`) as well as some tolerances responsible for an error-based time step control.
+be specified (in this case, `RDPK3SpFSAL49()`) as well as some tolerances responsible
+for an error-based time step control.
 ```julia
 ###############################################################################
 # run the simulation